soheileghbali/Elastic-Search-Cluster/Node Roles.md

 ```
 🟥 To have a High Availability (HA) cluster, you need at least three nodes that are masters with the value of minimum_master_nodes set to 2.

+🟥 The best practice is to have a pool of coordinator nodes with ingestion enabled to
+provide the best safety for the cluster and ingestion pipeline.